-The first parsha we study this week is the 22nd of Torah, Vayakhel.
-I call this the parsha of shining faces.
+This week the focus of our studies will be on Torah's twenty-second parsha, Vayakhel.
+I call this the parsha of glowing tablets and shining faces.
 It is not just Moshe's face that will have a glow emanating from it.
 If, as, and to the extent we surrender to and cooperate with the Holy One's plan for community to be re-established in the Camp of the Redeemed - at the right time, in the right way, for all the right reasons - we will all find ourselves energized, synergized, synchronized, and bathed in the Light of Our Bridegroom's Countenance.
 Our mission is clear: we are called to establish a beachhead for the invasion of earth by the Manifest Presence of the Holy One.
 We are to prepare the way for the King, and build the foundation for the earthly Throne upon which He will sit and rule.
 And we are to do it working together, tribe-by-tribe, side-by-side, in real time on the real surface of planet Earth.
 May it occur quickly, in our day!

-The sages elected the name Vayakhel to describe the section of Torah that follows immediately after we are told that Moshe's face shone with the glory of the Holy One after his final descent from Sinai.
+The sages elected the phrase Vayakhel to describe the section of Torah that follows immediately after we are told that Moshe's face shone after his final descent from Sinai.
 The parsha begins with Moshe lifting up his voice and issuing a great call.
 Of what will this call of Moshe consist?
 What will be its prophetic import?
 How will it change the world?
 Oh Beloved - these are matters for the Holy One to conceal and for kings to search out!
 Let's get started with the treasure hunt, shall we?

-The name Vayakhel - which is actually a verb phrase - translates roughly into English as "and he gathered together" or "and he called to assemble" or "and he summoned".
-The verb root of this phrase is qahal, meaning to call.
+Vayakhel translates roughly as "and he gathered together" or "and he called to assemble" or "and he summoned".
+The verb root of this phrase is qahal2, meaning to call.
 The one doing the calling is Moshe.
 The ones being called together are all the people in the Camp of the Redeemed.
 The purpose of this call will become clear in time.